ilhabyrne/uceap-examples-2023/README.md

 - Avoid including a figure title (use a figure caption instead)
 - Avoid dark or distracting figure themes (minimal and classic are the most popular)
 ##### Figure captions
-- Make sure figure captions are placed below your figure
+- Make sure figure captions are placed below your figure.
 - Figure captions should be as detailed as possible to allow the reader to understand your figure and data trends without looking at the rest of your text.
 - Depending on your target journal, include summary statstics, p-values and other relevant statistics in your caption.
-- Reiterate what different colours, symbols, categories etc. mean in your figure.
+- Reiterate what different colours, symbols, categories etc. mean in your figures.